 First Offense: Restitution.
-Principal/Student conference, detention, o r in-school suspension.
+Principal/Student conference, detention, or in-so chool suspension.
 Subsequent Offense: Restitution.
-Loss of user privileges, 1 - 9 days out-of- school suspe nsion.
+Loss school suspension. of user privileges, 1 - 9 days out-of-

 4. Use of audio or visual recording equipment in violation of Board policy KKB.
 Using video or audio equipment on district property or at district activities except: if required by a district-sponsored class or activity; at performances or activities to which the general public is invited such as athletic competitions, concerts and plays; at open meetings of the Board of Education or committees appointed by or at the direction of the Board; or as otherwise permitted by the principal.